Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Day 12 7 Oct, finished all amends and presented.

 Day 13 Monday 10 Oct: More amends to shapes, tables, treemap and funnel.
+Moved back into .ai script in the afternoon.

 # Colors for tree and funnel

 Here’s our final color palette for Funnel and Tree only.
-Below is the order:
+Below is the order of the colors used:

 1. # 934AC6
 2. # C900AC